Headshot of Bradley Ditto

 I also watch what Europe does with AI rules and thinking.
 They're being smart and careful about it.
 We should learn from that.

 We need more teachers from rural places in these talks.
-We need people saying, this works where I am, my kids need this, this is real.
-Because the future won't come from big cities only.
-It comes from everywhere.
-By everyone.
-We need to make sure everyone can be part of it.
+We need people saying, ‘This works where I am, my kids need this, this is real.’
+Because the future won't come from big cities only; it comes from everywhere, through everyone, and we need to make sure everyone can be part of it.